 The less obvious but most important thing to do is figure out what the weather will be like while traveling and once you reach your final destination.
 What season is it?
 Is it hot, humid, dry, cold, is it tropical ect.
 Knowing what the climate will be like will be the first step in preparing your hair for your trip or vacation.
 High humid and windy climates will cause frizz and puffiness, especially for us curly girls.
-Now is the time to decide rather you want to hide your hair in a cute protective style or pack the right products to combat frizz.
+Now is the time to decide rather you want to hide your hair in a cute protective style or pack the right products and curl creams for your hair texture to combat frizz.?
 It may be hard to find travel size jars and bottles of your favorite curl products so its best to buy empty 2oz jars and spray bottles from Walmart and put your products in there.

 Preparing your hair for traveling usually involves extensions.? ?First, you want to do a good clarifying treatment to your scalp to get rid of product buildup.
 A good product is Apple cider Vinegar. ?You can make a D.I.Y rinse with apple cider vinegar and water but I like using Creme of Natures Clarifying rinse to give my scalp a nice clean feeling especially if you plan on leaving the extensions in for a few weeks.?
 Once you clarify use a deep conditioner on your hair like you usually would.
 So, the key here when preparing for travel is to do the LOC method prior to putting your extensions in.
 Which if you been in the natural hair community for a while you know it’s a leave-in, oil and creme that has to be put in your hair.
 As for a leave-in definitely, something that is moisturizing that really is going to lock the moisture in.
 You can use whatever you have at home.
 Then for the oil, I like to use a thick oil like Jamaican Black castor oil which of course doesn’t smell the best when putting it in but for me, the smell goes a way, and I know that it will keep my hair moisturized for a while.
 Keeping your hair moisturized is what’s going to keep your hair growing.
 Lastly, apply your favorite curl cream.